dragon1146/gitTraining/README.md

 # gitTraining

-this readme file was added after the following: created a remote repo here initiated a local repo on the laptop
+this readme file was added after the following:\n created a remote repo here initiated a local repo on the laptop
     "git init"